R02 Prefab Home Review

 Start with one package.
 Then test it against the site.

-R02 is a reference for review, not a shortcut around engineering, local approvals, supplier confirmation, or written scope.
+R02 is a planning reference, not a shortcut around engineering, local approvals, supplier confirmation, or written scope.

 Buyer Questions Land, budget, finishes, site work, and approvals.